SCAR REVISION

 • Skin graft and flap surgery:

-Skin graft and flap surgery are more complex procedures than other forms of scar revision.
-This form of surgery is usually for scarring that involves large areas of skin and for contractures that restrict movement or cause severe pulling of the surrounding skin.
+Skin graft and flap procedure are more complex procedures than other forms of scar revision.
+This form of procedure is usually for scarring that involves large areas of skin and for contractures that restrict movement or cause severe pulling of the surrounding skin.
 Skin grafting involves taking a piece of normal skin from a healthy part of the body (the donor site) and placing it on the area where scar issue has been removed.
-Flap surgery is more complex than skin grafting as it involves the transfer of healthy skin with fat, blood vessels and sometimes muscle still attached, from the donor site to the injured area.
+Flap procedure is more complex than skin grafting as it involves the transfer of healthy skin with fat, blood vessels and sometimes muscle still attached, from the donor site to the injured area.

-Surgical scar revision may be a good option for you if:
+scar revision may be a good option for you if:

 • You are physically healthy